willi-nuechterlein/local-first-todo/README.md

 ## Examples (see other branches)

 - `main`: Basic example using IndexedDB wrapper (idb)
-- `electric-sql`: Implementation using ElectricSQL for local-first sync and PGlite as
+- `electric-sql`: Implementation using ElectricSQL for local-first sync and PGlite as local db
-- `electric-sql-write`: Implementation using PGlite for local SQLite database
+- `electric-sql-write`: Implementation using ElectricSQL for local-first sync and PGlite as local db (+ write operations via API route)

 Each branch demonstrates a different approach to local-first data storage and synchronization: